Safety Checklists for Invasive Procedures

 The NatSSIP guidelines outline the key elements for the development of LocSSIPs including: governance, documentation, handovers, briefing, procedural verification, and sign in and out.
 As each institution will have their own approach to invasive procedures, an overarching, inflexible, centrally driven dictat was not appropriate.

-With this in mind the FICM and ICS Joint Standards Committee have produced, in collaboration with Ged Smith at the Walton Centre in Liverpool, a set of WHO style checklists for the following procedures:
+With this in mind the FICM and the ICS have produced, in collaboration with Ged Smith at the Walton Centre in Liverpool, a set of WHO style checklists for the following procedures:

 - Percutaneous tracheostomy